cernicarlo/bt_rl_biped_matlab/README.md

 Repository hosting the code for the paper `Robot Autonomy through Reinforcement Learning Driven by Behavior Trees`.

-Based on Examples taken in MATLAB 2023b version.
+Based on the Example taken in MATLAB 2023b version.